Zhang Jiaming

-Zhang Jiaming (张家鸣 (張家鳴, Zhāng Jiāmíng); born 7 March 2007) is a Chinese professional footballer who plays as a forward or right-back for China League One club Liaoning Tieren.
+Zhang Jiaming (张家鸣 (張家鳴, Zhāng Jiāmíng); born 7 March 2007) is a Chinese professional footballer who plays as a forward or right-back for club Burnley.

 In 2025, he was invited by German club Bayern Munich as part of their class of 2025 World Squad initiative.

 Club career

 Early career

 In 2017, Zhang Jiaming captained a tournament, playing with youth players of Shenyang Urban.
 In the tournament, he scored 22 goals in five matches.
 He was registered under the Shenyang FA.

 Liaoning Tieren

 In the 2023 summer player registration window, Zhang Jiaming was promoted to the first team of local China League One side Liaoning Shenyang Urban, and was given the number 37 shirt.
 On 21 October 2023, Zhang Jiaming made his debut for Liaoning Shenyang Urban in a 1–0 away loss to league winners Sichuan Jiuniu.
 On 19 May 2024, Zhang Jiaming scored his first two goals for Liaoning Tieren in a 2024 Chinese FA Cup tie against Ganzhou Ruishi, eventually losing on penalties after the match finished as a 2–2 draw.
 Two weeks later on 1 June 2024, Song Chen assisted Zhang to score his first league goal in a 2–2 draw with Qingdao Red Lions.
 He scored another goal the week after, assuring Liaoning Tieren's lead in the 80th minute in a 3–1 away league win over Guangzhou on 9 June.
 On 18 April 2025, Zhang provided a goal, as well as an assist for Zang Yifeng, in a 2–0 away win in the 2025 Chinese FA Cup against Lanzhou Longyuan Athletic.
 One month later on 31 May, he scored the only goal in a 1–0 home league win over Shijiazhuang Gongfu.
 With this goal, he became the first Liaoning Tieren player to score at the club's new long-term home ground, the Tiexi Stadium.

 In June 2025, Zhang was invited by German side Bayern Munich as being part of their World Squad initiative.
 He scored two goals for Bayern Munich against Zhejiang U21.